 Elizabeth Koebele is currently a doctoral student in the Environmental Studies program at CU Boulder studying water policy in the American West.
-She received her bachelor’s degrees in English literature and secondary education from Arizona State University, and taught eighth grade in Chandler, Arizona, before moving to Boulder.
+She received her bachelor’s degrees in English Literature and Secondary Education from Arizona State University, and taught eighth grade in Chandler, Arizona, before moving to Boulder.
 She now teaches both undergraduate and graduate classes in environmental studies and pedagogy at CU and is the lead graduate teacher for her department.
 This summer will be Elizabeth’s second summer with CU Science Discovery.
-She is REALLY looking forward to exploring the amazing flowers, animals, and streams of Chautauqua Park with her students as they become expert naturalists in the Naturalist Notebook class!
+She is REALLY looking forward to exploring the amazing flowers, animals and streams of Chautauqua Park with her students as they become expert naturalists in the Naturalist Notebook camp!
 She is especially interested in interdisciplinary teaching and making environmental science fun and accessible for all students.

 Anita Boehm has taught for CU Science Discovery for over 9 years (Science from CU programs and Science Explorers).
 Her education background includes a M.S. in Environmental Health (Colorado State University), B.S. in Geology (University of Michigan), and secondary science teacher certification (CSU).
 Anita is the owner of Mountain Sage Wellness, Inc., (http://www.mountainsagewellness.com) offering classes, services, and creating therapeutic essential oil products for greater physiological health and well being.
 She is also a Level III telemark ski instructor and loves to play in deep snow — preferably snorkel depth!

 Samantha McBride has a BS in Physical Education, a Masters in Public Health, and a Certification in General Science.
-She has taught Middle School Earth and Life Science; Health and Physical Education, and Outdoor Education.
-She has been with CU Science Discovery since she retired in 2004, working with the Classroom Programs; Wilderness Programs; summer week long programs, and Science Explorers.
-In her spare time she enjoys many outdoor activities with her Husband Dan, training and riding her horse Cosmo, and playing in several women’s tennis leagues.
+She has taught Middle School Earth and Life Science, Health and Physical Education and Outdoor Education.
+She has been with CU Science Discovery since she retired in 2004, working with the classroom presentations, summer week-long programs and STEM workshops.
+In her spare time, she enjoys many outdoor activities with her husband Dan, training and riding her horse, Cosmo, and playing in several women’s tennis leagues.
 Something interesting about her is that after her retirement from the BVSD, she and her husband successfully climbed Mt.
-Kilimanjaro, and semi adopted their Tanzania guide, Honest.
+Kilimanjaro and semi adopted their Tanzania guide, Honest.

 Kika earned her B.A. in science from Washington University in St. Louis in 2007 and is currently working on her doctorate in ecology.
 She studies the effects of deforestation and habitat fragmentation on reptiles within a long-term experiment in southeastern Australia.
 She is an unabashed lover of both science and photography, eager to pass on the enthusiasm to the next generation.

 Fred Gluck has a BS in Applied Math, a Masters in Computer Science and Electrical Engineering, and a Certificate of Completion from Bettis (Westinghouse) Reactor Engineering School.
-Fred has been with CU Science Discovery since 1997 teaching Science from CU workshops and Science Explorers before expanding to summer classes in electronics, math, computer programming, and most recently, video game design.
+Fred has been with CU Science Discovery since 1997 teaching STEM workshops before expanding to summer camps in electronics, math, computer programming and most recently, video game design.
 One of the most exciting things he’s done was to “fly” the Boeing 777 flight simulator under the Golden Gate Bridge.
 In his spare time, Fred cycles and has ridden over 35,000 miles in the past 40 years!

 Brian Stevens received his Bachelor’s degree in geology from Hofstra University in New York and his Master’s degree in education plus secondary science teaching certification from the University of Colorado at Boulder.
 Brian has taught middle school math and science for the past 4 years at Imagine Charter School and Peak to Peak Charter School.
 When not teaching, he enjoys rock climbing in Eldorado Canyon and further afield, riding his bicycle and playing the guitar.